Aristida purpurea var. longiseta (Steud.) Vasey

-Aristida purpurea var. longiseta is a perennial grass which occurs in dry and dry-mesic prairies in western Minnesota.
-Since over 99% of the prairie and savanna habitat that was present in the state before settlement has been lost, there is a limited amount of potential habitat remaining for this species in Minnesota.
+Aristida purpurea var. longiseta (red three-awn) is a perennial grass that occurs in dry and dry-mesic prairies in western Minnesota.
+Since over 98% of the prairie and savanna habitat that was present in the state before settlement has been lost (Minnesota's Remaining Native Prairie), there is a limited amount of potential habitat remaining for this species in Minnesota.
 There are only 20-30 extant locations of A. purpurea var. longiseta in the state, and almost all of them are in the North Central Glaciated Plains Section of southwestern Minnesota.
 Over 1/3 of the locations are in Traverse County, in the bluffs overlooking the historic Glacial River Warren valley.
 Prairie habitats in western Minnesota continue to be threatened by overgrazing, invasion by non-native species, gravel mining, biofuel and wind-energy production, and the expansion of residential developments.
 Because of its rarity, habitat loss, and ongoing habitat threats, A. purpurea var. longiseta was listed as a special concern species in Minnesota in 1984.

 Aristida purpurea var. longiseta is a midheight perennial grass that grows in small tufts or bunches.
 The leaves are 4-16 cm (1.6-6.3 in.) long and 1-1.5 mm (0.04-0.06 in.) wide (Allred 2003).
 Moreover, the leaves are involute, meaning the edges of the leaves are rolled in toward each other (Van Bruggen 1985; Allred 2003), which gives them a stiff, wiry look.
 The flowering culms are 10-40 cm (3.9-15.7 in.) high, with the ascendingly branched, narrow panicles 5-15 cm (2.0-5.9 in.) long (Allred 2003).
 The seeds are borne in single-flowered spikelets at the ends of panicle branches.
 Each seed is enclosed in a conspicuous pair of translucent glumes, with the second (upper) glume, at 14-25 mm (0.55-0.98 in.) twice as long as the first (lower) glume, at 8-12 mm (0.31-0.47 in.).
 The lemma, which is fused to the seed, bears 3 long, filamentous awns at its tip.
 These are nearly equal in length, typically 4-14 cm (1.6-5.5 in.)
 (Allred 2003).
 Before ripening, the awns are soft and flexuous and extend from the seed in alignment with its long axis.
 They have a reddish tinge and glint in the sunlight, imparting to the panicles a resemblance to wisps of fine, coppery hair or feathers.
 When the seed is ripe, the awns turn pale, stiffen, and bend out sharply from the seed tip at a steep angle to the axis of the seed and 120° to each other (like 3 equally spaced spokes of a wheel).
 At this stage the panicles suggest tangles of very long-legged, delicate spiders.